mutchinick/ai-workflow-architect/README.md

 # AI Workflow Architect

-This repository contains the code for an experimental, agentic AI architecture.
-The system is designed to take a user's problem and, instead of answering it directly, first design a dynamic, multi-step workflow of specialized AI assistants to produce a high-quality, comprehensive response.
+This repository contains the code for an experimental AI architecture.
+The system is designed to take a user's question and, instead of answering it directly, first design a dynamic, multi-step workflow of specialized AI assistants to produce a high-quality, comprehensive response.

-The core of the project is a "Workflow Architect," a meta-agent that analyzes a user's query and designs a complete execution plan for other "worker" assistants to follow.
+The core of the project is a "Workflow Architect," a meta-assistant that analyzes a user's question and designs a complete execution plan for other "worker" assistants to follow.

 ---

 ## Example Workflow Generation

-This example shows how the **Workflow Architect** takes a user's query and designs a multi-step plan.
+This example shows how the **Workflow Architect** takes a user's question and designs a multi-step plan.
 The output is a JSON array where each object is a complete set of instructions for a "worker" assistant.

-### User Query Example
+### User Question Example

-The user would send a query like this to the system's API:
+The user would send a question like this to the system's API:

 ```text
 "I am planning a trip to Rome, Italy.
 Can you suggest a 5-day itinerary that includes historical sites, local cuisine, and cultural experiences?"